pocomane/glua/Readme.md

 Glua
 =====

-This utility generates single binary file containing both the lua runtime and a script to run.
+This utility generates single binary file containing both the lua runtime with some utility functions, and optionally a script to run.
 You can compile it upon the standard lua or luajit, as well as any C implementation of the lua API.

 It is tested with lua 5.4.0, but older version should work too.